GoogleCloudPlatform/marketing-analytics-jumpstart/docs/activation.md

 **Important:** If you are using User Data Import only use the customer user properties and remove the custom event filtering.

 ## Activation through Smart Bidding Strategy
-To activate purchase propensity predictions via [Smart Bidding Strategy](https://support.google.com/google-ads/answer/7065882), we translate predicted decile segments into monetary values, sent as conversion events to GA4.
+To activate lead score propensity predictions via [Smart Bidding Strategy](https://support.google.com/google-ads/answer/7065882), we translate predicted decile segments into monetary values, sent as conversion events to GA4.
 This allows you to use Google Ads strategies for [maximizing conversion value](https://support.google.com/google-ads/answer/7684216) and [target ROAS](https://support.google.com/google-ads/answer/6268637) with custom event values as the target.

-This also allows you to use [Search Ads 360 bid strategies](https://support.google.com/searchads/answer/6231813?hl=en)
+This also allows you to use [Search Ads 360 bid strategies](https://support.google.com/searchads/answer/6231813?hl=en).

+**DISCLAIMER:**

+**1. If you are using a bidding strategy for branded Search campigns (or any other lower funnel), this bidding strategy is not best suited.**

+**2. If you are bidding towards online purchases which are tracked via [GA4 Key conversion events](https://support.google.com/analytics/answer/12844695?hl=en), this bidding strategy is not best suited.**

 ### Configure translation values
-This section explains how to configure the translation of purchase propensity predictions into monetary values for Smart Bidding.
+This section explains how to configure the translation of event propensity predictions into monetary values for Smart Bidding.

 #### Understanding the Configuration File:
 The [vbb_activation_configuration.jsonl](../templates/vbb_activation_configuration.jsonl) file controls how predicted deciles are converted into monetary values.
 It contains two key fields: